The Rewards and Challenges of Step Parent Adoption in NSW

-Step-parent adoption is the process by which a person becomes the legal adoptive parent of their spouse’s child.
+Step-parent adoption is when a person becomes the legal adoptive parent of their spouse’s child.

-It is quite common for a person to re-partner or remarry after separating or divorcing from their previous spouse.
-When they have children from a prior relationship, the new partner, whether they are a de facto or married partner, becomes the step-parent of the children.
+It is common for a person to re-partner or remarry after separating or divorcing their previous spouse.
+When they have children from a prior relationship, the new partner, whether a de facto or married partner, becomes the step-parent of the children.

 When a person remarries, the new spouse does not automatically become the adoptive parent of any children from a previous relationship.